Macarius (imperial legate): Macarius' mission

 Following the events at Bagai the rift between Catholic and Donatist became intractable. and never forgotten.
 The Donatists never trusted the Catholic factions again and the dispute became ever more violent over the coming decades.

 Donatus of Bagai was held by the Donatists to be a Martyr and a shrine to him and others killed at this time has been recently excavated in Bagai.

 Legacy

-The phrase Macarian Times became a sound bite to express the idea of Catholic-imperial persecution by Donatists preachers."Far from securing unity, the Marcarian mission had left a bitterly divided memory half a century latter.
+The phrase Macarian Times became a sound bite to express the idea of Catholic-imperial persecution by Donatists preachers."Far from securing unity, the Marcarian mission had left a bitterly divided memory half a century later.

-Augustine latter accepted the Macarius had acted excessively, while Optatus chilled those who fled from the approach of Macarius.
+Augustine later accepted that Macarius had acted excessively, while Optatus chilled those who fled from the approach of Macarius.